-If you heard about a solar observatory being evacuated and closing for a mysterious federal investigation, what would your first thought be?
+It can’t be ignored that everyone is all about Area 51 right now.
+But if you heard about a solar observatory being evacuated and closing for a mysterious federal investigation, what would your first thought be?
 If it’s “aliens,” you wouldn’t be alone.
 But it wasn’t extraterrestrial activity—it was something much more concerning.

 The FBI opened a child exploitation images—also known as “child pornography”—investigation involving a janitor’s computer found at the observatory, and agents tracked wireless signals used to access child porn, according to an FBI search warrant affidavit.

 The Associated Press reported that a search warrant filed mid-September in federal court in Las Cruces said the facility’s chief observer, who was not identified, told FBI agents in August he found a laptop computer with child pornography several months earlier but did not immediately report the discovery to authorities because he was “distracted” by an unspecified urgent issue at the observatory.

 The search warrant provided to a judge the justifications for agents to search computers, cellphones or tablets owned by the janitor, Joshua Lee Cope, and the house trailer where he lives.

 An FBI agent seized the laptop at the observatory on Aug.
 21, 2018, and took it to the FBI office in Las Cruces, court documents said.

 FBI spokesman Frank Fisher said Thursday that no one has been charged and the investigation is ongoing.
 The observatory has now re-opened.

 But what does this matter to regular porn consumers?

 So one solar observatory closed temporarily because of child exploitation images.
 What does any of that have to do with the millions (if not billions) of people who consume porn on a regular basis?